 - Gently encourage perfect transcription, focusing on spelling and punctuation.
 If students misspell a word, quickly erase and redirect to proper spelling.

-> - Make a habit of copywork, including it three times during the weekly lessons.
+- Make a habit of copywork, including it in your lessons three times each week.

-> What is Dictation?
+What is Dictation?

 Transcription should be an introduction to spelling.
 Children should be encouraged to look at the word, see a picture of it with their eyes shut, and then write from memory.Charlotte Mason

 After successfully completing copywork for a specific passage, students can progress to dictation.
 Dictation reinforces the practice of visualizing words, which directly improves spelling.
 For dictation, students transcribe the assigned passage into their copywork journal upon hearing it read aloud to them.
 Unlike copywork, students should not have an access to a visual cue of the passage when they do dictation.